Retirement Planning

 Why is this area important?

-Retirement Planning can never begin soon enough.
-We offer you guidance to ensure your future income, covering all the options available to you.
-In keeping with your circumstances, we offer investment and fund selection advice from before you make your first pension contribution until the day you choose to take the benefits, and thereafter.
+Retirement planning can never begin soon enough.
+We can offer you guidance and advice to plan for your future income requirements, covering all the various options available to you.
+By taking into account your current circumstances, attitude to risk, time horizons and retirement objectives, we help you to make the right choices from the moment you make your first pension contribution through to the day you choose to take the benefits, and thereafter.

 What solutions are there?

 There are many options available to you when considering this area of financial planning.
-The need for sound retirement planning is ever present as increased life expectancy means we are now all living longer.
-As most people still choose to retire around the age of 65, it is necessary to make sure you have made adequate provision to provide an income when you choose to reduce your working hours, or retire full time.
+The need for sound retirement planning is ever present as increased life expectancy means many people are now predicted to live even longer.
+As most people still choose to retire around the age of 65, it is necessary to make sure you have made adequate provision to provide an income when you choose to reduce your working hours, or retire fully.

 To achieve the goal of building a pension fund that you can utilise towards the provision of an income in retirement requires careful planning.
-The tax benefits associated with retirement planning are numerous, further details of which can be found by clicking on the tab ‘Tax Planning’.
 Many individuals are fortunate enough to be able to join a company pension scheme, which often means that your employer may make contributions to your pension fund.
 For those that are unable to join a company pension scheme, there are numerous alternatives available to help achieve the goal of building a pension fund that will provide an income in retirement.
+At Capel Court we can help you make the right decisions now in order to secure a future income whilst also taking into account the tax benefits and advantages associated with early planning.

-If you are fortunate enough to have been able to join a company pension scheme, it is likely that you hold one of the aforementioned products.
+If you are fortunate enough to have been able to join a company pension scheme, it is likely that you hold one of the above mentioned products.
 Companies often choose to contribute to these pension schemes, to help their employees fund their retirement planning.
-In most cases it is best to join your company pension scheme if you are able to do so.
+In most cases joining your company pension scheme is the right decision to make if you are given the option and opportunity to do so.

 Personal Pension

-This is the most common pension product for those who may not have been able to join a company pension scheme, or indeed may be self employed.
-Provided by the major insurance & investment companies, personal pensions offer individuals the opportunity to purchase funds according to their risk profile and investment appetite.
+This is the most common pension product for those who may not have been able to join a company pension scheme, or indeed may be self-employed.
+Provided by the major insurance & investment companies, personal pensions offer individuals the opportunity to purchase funds according to their attitude to risk and investment objectives.

 Stakeholder Pension